 It can be difficult to satisfy all aspects of your personality, interests, skills, and values from just one area of life, such as your career.
-Therefore, it is important to look at other activities to satisfy yourself.
+Therefore, it's important for you to look at other activities to satisfy yourself and enrich your life.

-You are a whole person, and your career is a part of you.
-It is common for individuals to solely attribute life satisfaction or dissatisfaction to their career, while overlooking the contributions of other life activities.
-When possible, we want to capture our interests and passions within our career, but it is realistic that our career will not fulfill all of these fully and that we will need other outlets.
+You're a whole person, and your career is only a part of you.
+It's common for individuals to solely consider the role of their career on their life satisfaction or dissatisfaction, while overlooking the contributions of other life activities.
+You may have witnessed the impact of this on family members and/or other adult role models in your life.

+When possible, we want to capture our interests and passions within our career, but it's realistic (and common) that our career won't fulfill all of thesefully and that we'll need other outlets.

 As an example, consider Wei, who is an accountant.

-While they enjoy their job, it does not meet all of their identified interests.
+While they enjoy their job, it doesn't meet all of their identified interests.
 In fact, Wei has a strong artistic interest which they find difficult to satisfy in their accounting job.

 Therefore, Wei pursues photography and cooking classes in their leisure time.

 They find these activities leave them feeling more balanced and provide an outlet for stress and a source of relaxation.

-Additionally, they rate their career as more satisfying when they engage in these activities, as opposed to when they do not do these activities.
+Additionally, they rate their career as more satisfying when they engage in these activities, as opposed to when they don't do these activities.

-Another example is Vic, who is focusing on being a parent and does not currently plan to return to paid employment.
-He likes to be engaged in activities outside of work at home, and finds additional fulfillment through coaching his child's swim team and planning community events.

 Think of some leisure activities and hobbies you currently engage in or would like to pursue, then identify what the activity provides.
-The activity may satisfy an important value or interest that is difficult to satisfy in your career.
+The activity may satisfy an important value or interest that's difficult to satisfy in your career.

-For example, you may enjoy planning family gatherings and events, as it provides you a creative outlet, where you can organize, decorate, and entertain.
+For example, you may enjoy planning gatherings and events for your friend group, as it provides you a creative outlet, where you can organize, build community, and bring joy to others.